zama-ai/concrete/docs/user/explanation/QUANTIZATION.md

 ## Quantization in practice

-To quantize a range of values on a smaller range of values, we first need to choose the data type that is going to be used.
-ConcreteLib, the library used in the Concrete Framework, is currently limited to 7 bits unsigned integers, so we'll use that for the example.
+To quantize a range of values on a smaller range of values, we first need to choose the data type that is going to be used. **ConcreteLib**, the library used in the **Concrete Framework**, is currently limited to 7 bits unsigned integers, so we'll use that for the example.
 Knowing that, for a value in the range `[min_range, max_range]`, we can compute the step of the quantization, which is `(max_range - min_range) / (2**n - 1)` where n is the number of bits, here 7, so in practice the quantization step is `step = (max_range - min_range) / 127`.
 This means the gap between consecutive representible values cannot be smaller than that `step` value which means there can be a substantial loss of precision.
 Every interval of length `step = (max_range - min_range) / 127` will be represented by a value in `[0..127]`.

 The IntelLabs distiller quantization documentation goes into a detailed explanation about the math to quantize values and how to keep computations consistent: [quantization algorithm documentation](https://intellabs.github.io/distiller/algo_quantization.html).